AustenLowder2002/Message-Board/README.md

 ## Design Frontend:
     * The frontend was designed to look semi-modern, simple yet effective.
        It has very clean feel to it, almost like a polished stone(my words).
-    * The choice for this was because it is simple and I am not that great at designing UI/UX.
+    * The choice for this was because it is simple.

 ## Design Backend:
     * This website was designed to allow anyone to add/create/edit/remove/like messages.